 The pilot version of IFRC’s MHM Guidelines and Tools have been finalised.
 These resources have been adapted for the Red Cross Red Crescent Context.
 In August, the Tools were piloted in Cox’s Bazar, Bangladesh as part of the Rohingya population movement operation.

-Minimum checklists for female-friendly WASH facilities – including latrines, bathing areas and disposal facilities (pictured on the left) – were trialled in Cox’s Bazar as tools for monitoring and assessment.
+Minimum checklists for female-friendly WASH facilities – including latrines, bathing areas and disposal facilities (pictured) – were trialled in Cox’s Bazar as tools for monitoring and assessment.
 A number of ‘easy-win’ adaptations to facilities were identified, for example hooks, and racks or shelves for drying, so that women and girls can more easily manage their menstruation.
 Bangladesh Red Crescent Society together with Danish Red Cross have constructed a pilot latrine with a menstrual waste collection system (pictured below).

 Valuable feedback was collected to improve the usefulness of the guidelines and tools, including more detailed focus group discussions guides for post-distribution monitoring, recommendations to avoid overlap of MHM items in different types of kits, and minimum content for menstrual hygiene (including in dignity kits that aim to support MHM).